93rd Academy Awards: Ceremony

-As a result of concerns stemming from the pandemic, AMPAS announced that the main ceremony would be held for the first time at Union Station in Downtown Los Angeles with portions of the festivities taking place at the Dolby Theatre in Hollywood, the ceremony's usual venue.
+Because of the pandemic, AMPAS announced that the main ceremony would be held for the first time at Union Station in Downtown Los Angeles, with parts of the festivities at the Dolby Theatre in Hollywood, the ceremony's usual venue.
 To satisfy health and safety protocols, the Academy limited the number of people attending the gala to primarily nominees and presenters.
-Attendees were asked to submit travel plans to Oscar organizers prior to arriving in Los Angeles and undergo multiple COVID-19 tests and isolation ten days prior to the event.
-Guests were also asked to wear face masks whenever the broadcast paused for commercial breaks.
-In consideration of overseas nominees unable to attend the ceremony, producers set up satellite "hubs" such as at BFI Southbank in London where they could participate in the gala.
-Additionally, the five Best Original Song nominees were performed in previously recorded segments that were shown during the red carpet pre-show.
+Attendees were asked to submit travel plans to Oscar organizers before arriving in Los Angeles, take multiple COVID-19 tests, and isolate for ten days before the event.
+Guests were also asked to wear masks when the broadcast paused for commercial breaks.
+In consideration of overseas nominees unable to attend the ceremony, producers set up satellite "hubs", such as at BFI Southbank in London, where they could participate in the gala.
+Additionally, the five Best Original Song nominees were performed in previously recorded segments shown during the red carpet pre-show.
 Four of the songs were performed atop the Dolby Family Terrace of the Academy Museum of Motion Pictures; "Husavik" from Eurovision Song Contest: The Story of Fire Saga was performed on location in the song's namesake town in Iceland.

 The Roots musician and The Tonight Show bandleader Questlove served as musical director for the ceremony.
-He, along with Oscars red carpet pre-show host Ariana DeBose and actor Lin-Manuel Miranda, presented trailers for the upcoming films Summer of Soul (...Or, When the Revolution Could Not Be Televised), West Side Story, and In the Heights, respectively, during the ceremony.
+He, Oscars red carpet pre-show host Ariana DeBose, and actor Lin-Manuel Miranda presented trailers for the upcoming films Summer of Soul (...Or, When the Revolution Could Not Be Televised), West Side Story, and In the Heights, respectively, during the ceremony.
 Architect David Rockwell served as production designer for the show.
-In a press conference between the production team and reporters, Rockwell stated that the main lobby inside Union Station would be repurposed as the main setting for the awards presentation while adjacent outdoor areas would serve as patios for attendees to congregate before and after the ceremony.
+In a press conference between the production team and reporters, Rockwell said Union Station's main lobby would be repurposed as the main setting for the awards presentation while adjacent outdoor areas would serve as patios for attendees before and after the ceremony.
 He also cited the Millennium Biltmore Hotel and The Hollywood Roosevelt Hotel, the latter of which was the venue of the inaugural Oscars ceremony, as inspirations for the design and staging of the festivities.
 Actors Colman Domingo and Andrew Rannells hosted Oscars: After Dark, a program airing immediately after the ceremony interviewing winners and nominees.

 The ceremony offered accommodations for those who are deaf or visually impaired; it was the first Academy Awards to be broadcast with audio description for the visually impaired (carried via second audio program on the ABC telecast), which (along with its closed captioning) was sponsored by Google.
 A sign language interpreter was available in the media room.
-Deaf actress Marlee Matlin served as one of the award presenters, with her long-time partner Jack Jason interpreting her American Sign Language to spoken English.
+Deaf actress Marlee Matlin served as one of the award presenters, with her longtime partner Jack Jason interpreting her American Sign Language to spoken English.